hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

     "signature": "MEUCIQCEpAcCyD85v6TNooJP554XDLjyum5p0RauP3D0t8rXTwIgYq1ghLfvrulznP0tS311UrfCWXh/jgchRElRPiYZ3Ug="
 }'
 ```
-In order to construct the above transaction payload, first, we need to fetch the `alice` user to capture the certificate and current
-privileges.
-For brevity, the fetch operation is not shown here.
+To construct the above transaction payload, first we need to fetch the `alice` user to capture the certificate and current privileges.
+For the sake of brevity, the fetch operation is not shown here.
 Next, we need to construct the above payload.
 In the `user_reads` field,
-we have the set the version which would be used during multi-version concurrency control.
-The `user_writes` field holds the updated
-privileges where the read-only permission on `db1` denoted by `"db1":0` has been changed to `"db1":1`.
+we set the version that  would be used during multi-version concurrency control.
+The `user_writes` field holds the updated privileges where the read-only permission on `db1` denoted by `"db1":0` has been changed to `"db1":1`.

 The signature on the payload is computed using the following command:
 ```shell